 RPA is powered by Machine Learning.
 What is Machine Learning?

-Machine learning uses massive amounts of observational data and focuses on automation.
+Machine learning (ML) uses massive amounts of observational data and focuses on automation.
 ML focuses on the algorithms, such as a random forest or gradient boosting, to automatically handle things like missing values, finding interactions and so forth.

 Shown below is a medical diagnostic and treatment algorithm used by IBM Watson.
-Central to machine learning is the idea that with each iteration, the algorithm will learn from the data.
+Central to ML is the idea that with each iteration, the algorithm will learn from the data.
 To measure whether or not you’re improving performance, you look at an objective function, such as minimizing a loss function.
 The algorithm iterates through the data until a convergence criterion is met.
 Holdout data is used to see if you are overfitting.

 The key types of machine learning include: • Supervised learning. • Unsupervised learning. • Semi-supervised learning. • Reinforcement learning.